How To Stop Your Dog Scratching

 This is the first place you must start, even if you don't think your dog has fleas.
 Not only is flea allergy one of the most common causes of itchy skin, but it is also the easiest to rule out.

-This is done quite simply by putting your dog on a reliable and effective flea preventative treatment like Bravecto, Nexgard, Simparica, or Comfortis.
+This is done quite simply by putting your dog on a reliable and effective flea preventative treatment like Bravecto, Nexgard or Simparica.
 We generally recommend staying away from flea powders, flea shampoo, and some older generation topicals, as they aren't considered quite as effective nowadays.

 Most pet owners with a flea problem in the house will never actually see fleas.
 What you may find, however, is flea dirt.
 This is a black 'dirt'-like granular residue found in your dog's fur.
 Flea dirt is actually flea faeces.
 You can determine the difference between 'regular' dirt and flea dirt by getting a piece of white paper or a paper towel and placing some of the dirt onto it.
 Add a small amount of water to the dirt - if it turns a reddish colour, this is flea faeces.
 The red colour is caused by the high blood content from feeding female fleas.

 Dogs with flea allergy dermatitis may not show signs of fleas or flea dirt in their coat, because just one bite of a flea can be enough to set off an allergic reaction.
 For this reason it is important to ensure that your dog is covered for fleas before proceeding further.
-Read more about how to get rid of fleas here.
+Find out more about how to get rid of fleas.

 See the table below for our top vet-recommended flea treatments, what they cover, and the cost of each.
 All costs are based on pack size for a 20kg dog.